 Why are Consumers Paying More for Healthy Foods?

 Throughout the country, people are being influenced and educated on the benefits of healthy foods from a variety of sources.
 Everything from demographics to technological advances are playing a role in the increased interest in a healthy diet.
+Many people live sedentary lifestyles sitting in chairs for most of the day.
 More and more people are learning about how a healthy diet can positively affect both mental and physical health, and even add years to their lives.

 Health and wellness professionals, from doctors to fitness trainers, are spreading the idea that health food can serve as medicine.
 Consistently consuming healthier foods in place of the unhealthy alternatives is shown to prevent chronic illness, and when a lifestyle change is made, those same illnesses can be reversed or treated.
 The higher price tag of healthy food options seems irrelevant when consumers consider the medical bills or prescription costs they can avoid.